-Why Choose Parker School?
+Why Choose the Robert C. Parker School

 Parker practices a progressive model of education.
-We begin with the student’s own experiences, and use active learning to promote deep thinking.
-By asking students to experience, not learn by rote, we encourage independence of thought, and emphasize critical thinking and problem solving.
+We begin with the student's own experiences, and use active learning to promote deep thinking.
+By asking students to experience, not learn by rote, we encourage independence of thought, and emphasize critical thinking and problem-solving.
 Our students are motivated to learn basic skills and competencies because the learning is meaningful to them.

 Every student has a role in the annual spring Shakespeare and Friends performance.
 Students are well known by their teachers, enabling teachers to individualize students' programs and fostering mutual respect and closeness.
 As they make active choices about learning, students and teachers create a democratic community that is responsive to individual learning styles and strengths.
 Throughout the program, Parker teachers design learning environments and experiences that identify the starting point for each learner and then guide them toward their next goals.
 We do this through a creative and collaborative process using thematic learning that responds to the interests and developmental level of each student.
 Enter a Parker classroom and you will see students working with each other and their teachers in solving problems, editing, creating projects, and tackling big questions.